ethereum/ethereum-org-website/src/content/upgrades/merge/index.md

 The Merge is akin to changing an engine on a rocketship mid-flight, and is designed to be performed without any need to pause anything during the switch.
 The Merge will be triggered by what is known as a TTD, or [terminal total difficulty](/glossary/#terminal-total-difficult), which is a cumulative measure of the total mining power that has gone into building the chain.
 When the time comes, and this criteria is met, blocks will go from being produced using proof-of-work in one block, to being produced by proof-of-stake in the next.

-Ethereum does not go down.
+Ethereum does not have downtime.
 </ExpandableCard>

 ## After The Merge {#after-the-merge}